Fact Sheet 6a:

 Consumer advocates have long encouraged individuals to monitor their credit reports as a way to detect identity theft.
 The standard advice was to request a copy of your credit report once a year from each of the three national credit bureaus: Experian, TransUnion, and Equifax.
 Before FACTA, consumers usually had to pay up to $9.50 to get a copy of their reports from each of these credit bureaus.

 Congress recognized the benefits of self-monitoring.
 It adopted a rule that allows you a free copy of your credit report annually from each of the "big three."
-(Read more about the rulemaking on this provision.)

 Should I contact each credit bureau for my free report?